 The aroma of fresh roses is one that instantly evokes feelings of romance, elegance, and femininity.
 Did you know that you can cook with floral flavors?
 Widely used in Persian recipes and popping up with increasing prominence in an array of cuisines, Rose Water is a unique and easy way to infuse dishes with the delicate scent of rose petals.

-Just in time for Valentine’s Day, I’ve partnered with Nielsen-Massey to combine two of my favorite “on-trend” culinary concepts: Crepe Cakes and Rose Water.
+I’ve partnered with Nielsen-Massey to combine two of my favorite “on-trend” culinary concepts: Crepe Cakes and Rose Water.
 This beautiful rose and vanilla-infused French layer cake is an elegant dessert that makes a show-stopping presentation.
 It has “I love you” written all over it!

 About Nielsen-Massey Vanillas and Flavors